eburghar/rconfd/README.md

 `secrets` maps secret path to variable name, and are accessible inside jsonnet templates through a `secrets` [extVar](https://jsonnet.org/ref/stdlib.html) variable.
 The path has the following syntax:
-`backend:arg1,arg2,k1=v1,k2=v2:path`, and can contain environment variables expressions `${NAME}`, in which case it is the resulting string, after substiturions, that should conform to the aforementioned syntax.
+`backend:arg1,arg2,k1=v1,k2=v2:path`, and can contain environment variables expressions `${NAME}`, in which case it is the resulting string, after substitutions, that should conform to the aforementioned syntax.

 There are currently 3 supported back-ends:
 - `vault`: fetch a secret from the vault server using `arg1` as a `role` name for authentication, and `arg2` as the